 You can find out which Chase cards you are pre-qualified for online by going to their website.

 Chase online pre-qualification options include the Slate, Freedom and Sapphire cards.
 This feature does not extend to their co-branded cards.

 Targeted offers can also be found online in a roundabout way.
 You may be able to find Chase card pre-approval opportunities by logging into portals for things like a

 Pre-Approved vs Pre-Qualified: What’s the Difference?

 Is there really a difference between being pre-approved and pre-qualified for a credit card?
 Sort of.
 While there are many similarities between a credit card pre-approval and a pre-qualification, they are not actually the same thing.
-Both a pre-approval and a pre-qualification will get you one step closer to getting the credit card you want, although neither of them is a guarantee.
+Both a pre-approval and a pre-qualification will get you one step closer to

 A pre-qualification usually gets initiated by the consumer when they want to know what kind of credit card they will be eligible for.
 The lender will then do a “soft” credit check and respond with whichever offers seem appropriate based on the information provided.